-This Civil Aviation Guidance Material 1403 (CAGM - 1403) is issued by the Civil Aviation Authority of Malaysia (CAAM) to provide guidance for the Apron Markings and Signs, pursuant to Civil Aviation Directives 14 Vol. I - Standards for Aerodrome (CAD 14 Vol. I - Standards for Aerodrome).
+This Civil Aviation Guidance Material 1403 (CAGM - 1403) is issued by the Civil Aviation Authority of Malaysia (CAAM) to provide guidance for the Apron Markings and Signs, pursuant to Civil Aviation Directives 14 Vol. I - Aerodrome Design and Operations (CAD 14 Vol. I - Aerodrome Design and Operations).

-Organisations may use these guidelines to ensure compliance with the respective provisions of the relevant CAD's issued.
-Notwithstanding the Regulation 65 of the Civil Aviation (Aerodrome Operations) Regulations 2016 (CA (AO) R 2016), when the CAGMs issued by the CAAM are complied with, the related requirements of the CAD's may be deemed as being satisfied and further demonstration of compliance may not be required.
+Organisations may use these guidelines to ensure compliance with the respective provisions of the relevant CADs issued.
+Notwithstanding the Regulation 65 of the Civil Aviation (Aerodrome Operations) Regulations 2016 (CA (AO) R 2016), when the CAGMs issued by the CAAM are complied with, the related requirements of the CADs may be deemed as being satisfied and further demonstration of compliance may not be required.

-(Captain Chester Voo Chee Soon) Chief Executive Officer

-Civil Aviation Authority of Malaysia
+(Dato' Captain Norazman Bin Mahmud) Chief Executive Officer Civil Aviation Authority of Malaysia